Flashbang-Time/project-phoenix/README.md

 This project empowers you to boot, manage, and interact with a lightweight Windows operating system, perfect for specialized software, legacy applications, or simply enjoying a desktop environment on your mobile device.
 With built-in audio support and essential setup tools, Project Phoenix offers a comprehensive solution for mobile computing enthusiasts and power users.

-⚠️ PREREQUISITES:
+⚠️ PREREQUISITES

 1A. some mental capacity

 2A. a brain

 3A. an android phone

 4A. termux

 5A.
 INPORTANT check step 2C

-💡 HOW TO INSTALL:
+💡 HOW TO INSTALL

 1B.
 Open Termux (downloaded from FDroid)

 2B.
-Now execute the following commands:
+Now execute the following commands

 3B. apt update, apt upgrade

 4B. apt install qemu-common

 5B. apt install qemu-system-x86-64-headless

 6B. apt install python (if not installed already)

 7B. pip install flask

 8B. pip install flask_cors

-💡 FIRST SETUP:
+💡 FIRST SETUP

 1C.
 Import the web.py, index.html and os image using your file manager (just open the files with termux and import them into the default [downloads] folder)

 2C.
-MAKE SURE YOUR OS IMAGE IS CALLED os.qcow2 OTHERWISE THE VM WON'T BOOT 3C.
-Execute these commands: cd downloads pyhton web.py
+MAKE SURE YOUR OS IMAGE IS CALLED os.qcow2 OTHERWISE THE VM WON'T BOOT

+3C.
+Execute these commands:
+   cd downloads
+   pyhton web.py

 4C.
 If everything went well, you should be able to access the web interface using 127.0.0.1:5000 on any browser

-💡 USING THE VM:
+💡 USING THE VM

 1D.
 Using any VNC app, connect to 127.0.0.1:5900

-💡 INSTALLING DRIVERS:
+💡 INSTALLING DRIVERS
 If you are on Windows, make sure to install the Drivers provided in the repo, here's how to:

+cd downloads (if not already in the downloads directory)

+rm web.py

-cd downloads (if not already in the downloads directory) rm web.py using any text editor of your choice open web.py from your file explorer and in the
+using any text editor of your choice open web.py from your file explorer and in the

 BASE_QEMU_COMMAND = (